 The Waltham Public Schools are nearing approval of a new contract with the teachers’ union, known was the Waltham Educator’s Association, according to Mayor Jeanette McCarthy.

-Approval of a new deal would settle the ongoing dispute the union has been having with the school district.
+Approval of a new deal would settle the

 McCarthy, in a meeting for parents and school district staff tonight at the Thomas Plympton Elementary School, announced that the parities had recently had three mediation meetings, and came to a tentative agreement.